-Air Quality Standard
+Air Quality and the VTHC Air Quality Standard

 Importantly, it is stated that all non-critical outdoor work must cease when the EPA Air Quality Index level is Very Poor.